puddin1102/APS360-FinalProject-Breed-Classification/README.md

 )

-Another crucial step in the team's data refining process was the implementation of the single shot detection method (SSD) @Tim2, which can identify and separate the dog object from given images.
+Another crucial step in the team's data refining process was the implementation of the single shot detection method (SSD), which can identify and separate the dog object from given images.
 This highly enhances the model's accuracy by removing noise from the image.
 For example, when a dog and a person are in the same frame, the image will